Estimated read time: 5 minutes, 47 seconds

 - Create an optimized checkout process.
 Make sure the conversion process on your site is glitch-free.
 Consider using conversion specialists to help eliminate any obstacles in the purchase process.

 - Anticipate global sales.
 Make sure your site is capable of accepting global payments and compliant with global and local rules and regulations.
-For simple solutions to global transactions, check out how an all-in-one ecommerce platform simplifies global payments.
+For straightforward solutions to global transactions, check out how an all-in-one ecommerce platform simplifies global payments.

 3. Tie it all up in a bow | Measure the results

-Let’s be serious; the post-holiday season is when you assess the damage and determine what New Year’s resolutions you need to make in order to get yourself back on track.
+Let’s be serious; the post-holiday season is when you assess the damage and determine what New Year’s resolutions you need to make to get yourself back on track.
 And that’s what measuring results are all about too.

 Once your campaigns are completed, go back and evaluate performance.
 Did you meet your marketing goals and objectives?
 Did you find any valuable new insights about your customers, messaging, or marketing channels?

 To ensure you get the most reliable data available, have your reporting in place to track all relevant data.
 Your analytics tools should be able to track all purchases and abandoned sales throughout the entire conversion process and provide channel-specific and ad-specific data.
-This will help you determine what channels and marketing tactics resulted in the most sales and what messaging was the most effective for each of your target audiences.
+This will help you determine what channels and marketing tactics resulted in the most sales and what messaging was the most effective for your target audiences.